[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 While the coronavirus pandemic will absolutely kill the digital ad market in the second quarter of 2020, the pandemic won’t last forever.
 Soon enough, it will fade.
 When it does, the economy will normalize.
 So will the digital ad market.
 So will Facebook.

-Accordingly, the company will continue to dominate the global digital ad market, which will continue to grow at a steady pace once the economy gets back to normal.
+Accordingly, the company will continue to dominate the global digital ad market, which will grow at a steady pace once the economy gets back to normal.
+Add into potential e-commerce expansion, and you’re talking big growth potential here, at high profit margins, too.

 Net net, Facebook projects as a 20%-plus revenue and profit grower for a lot longer.
 Getting that huge growth potential for just 18-times forward earnings is a steal for long-term investors.